qorg11/kill9/emacs/extra/bloat.md

 Nvim is a (fork) of vim written in Vimscript, C and extensible in Lua.
 Using an external programming language for extensions is bloat.
-Emacs fixed that using its own programming language.
+Emacs fixed that using its own programming language, which is also a programming language that happens to be very powerful, and allows lots of plugins to be written for emacs.